euroargodev/argopy/docs/performances.rst

 Parallel data fetching
 ----------------------

 Sometimes you may find that your request takes a long time to fetch, or simply does not even succeed.
 This is probably because you’re trying to fetch a large amount of data.

 In this case, you can try to let **argopy** chunks your request into smaller pieces and have them fetched in parallel for you.
-This is done with the data fetcher argument, or global option, ``parallell`.
+This is done with the data fetcher argument, or global option, ``parallel``.

-Parallelization can futher be tuned using arguments ``chunks`` and ``chunksize``.
+Parallelization can be tuned using arguments ``chunks`` and ``chunks_maxsize``.

 This goes by default like this: